manyducksco/borf/packages/fronte/README.md

   - Store
 - Inputs (any values you pass to a Component, equivalent to HTML attributes)
 - Markup (any HTML element or component returned from a View)
-- Readable / Writable (dynamic data containers with different levels of access)
+- State -> Readable / Writable (dynamic data containers with different levels of access)

 - Author (developer using woofe)
 - User (end user of the app)